-Former Crown Ward of the agency requests counselling to assist with issues related to his/her previous wardship.
-(A former Crown Ward may require information related to his/her records or require the referral to a service in the community.)
+Youth formerly on Extended Society Care requests counselling to assist with issues related to their previous time in Society care.
+(A youth formerly on Extended Society Care may require information related to their records or require the referral to a service in the community.)

-\NEW\ If a former Crown Ward requests Continued Care and Support for Youth (formerly Extended Care and Maintenance), code in Section 11 "Request for Youth Services".
+If a youth formerly on Extended Society Care requests Continued Care and Support for Youth (formerly Extended Care and Maintenance), code in Section 11 "Request for Youth Services".

-C Former Crown Ward 21 Years or Older Requests Counselling and/or Financial Support A former Crown Ward 21 years or older contacts the parent agency requesting counselling and/or financial support.
+C Youth Formerly on Extended Society Care, 21 Years or Older Requests Counselling and/or Financial Support

+A youth formerly on Extended Society Care, 21 years or older contacts the parent agency requesting counselling and/or financial support.

-D Family of Crown Ward with Access
+D Family of Youth, Formerly on Extended Society Care with Access

-Crown Ward of the agency has access to family members.
+Youth, formerly on Extended Society Care has access to family members.
 The family file may be opened here if work is being done with the family to facilitate positive access and there are no protection concerns.